 Staff may add or update their BU Alert contact information by visiting the BUworks Central Portal and clicking on the “Employee Self-Service” tab, and then selecting “Personal Information” to update “BU Alert Information.”

-In the event a situation arises—either on or off campus—that, in the judgment of the Chief of Police and Executive Director of Public Safety, constitutes an ongoing or continuing threat, a “timely warning” will be issued.
+In the event a situation arises—either on or off campus—that, in the judgment of the Chief of Police and Executive Director of Public Safety or his designee, constitutes an ongoing or continuing threat, a “timely warning” will be issued.
 The warning will be issued through the BU Alert system.
 Notice may be sent via text message, voice mail, or email.
 Notice may also be posted on the BU home page and other BU web pages, and scrolled on the University’s cable television system.

 Emergency Response and Evacuation Procedures

 The Boston University Police Department and the Boston University Medical Campus Public Safety Department are first responders for all emergencies, including police, fire, and medical emergencies.
+In the event of a fire, call 911 first, and then call BUPD or the BUMC Public Safety Department.
 BUPD responds to all calls for service and addresses any hazardous situation it encounters during patrol operations or that is reported.
 BUPD supervisory personnel, in consultation with University administrators, as appropriate, determine whether there is a significant emergency that requires notification through the BU Alert system.